awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-how-to.md

 **To launch a burstable performance instance as Unlimited or Standard \(AWS CLI\)**
 Use the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command to launch your instances\.
 Specify the credit specification using the `--credit-specification CpuCredits=` parameter\.
 Valid credit specifications are `unlimited` and `standard`\.
-+ For T3, if you do not include the `--credit-specification` parameter, the instance launches as `unlimited` by default\.
++ For T3 and T3a, if you do not include the `--credit-specification` parameter, the instance launches as `unlimited` by default\.
 + For T2, if you do not include the `--credit-specification` parameter, the instance launches as `standard` by default\.

 ```